Integration between YouTrack and TestLodge allows you to:

 Using the Integration

-When the integration is configured, the workflow basically looks as follows:
+When the integration is configured, the workflow will basically looks as follows:

 Check that the option to create new issue in YouTrack is enabled.

-If you mark the test as failed, a new issue with the complete details of the test case and direct link to it is created.
+If you mark the test as failed, a new issue with the complete details of the test case and direct link to it will be created.

 As a final step, once all the tickets have been resolved, you can return to TestLodge and choose to quickly re-run any failed tests to verify the fixes.